shahab-faderani/Announcment_board/README.md

 # Announcment_board
-an annpunment board to publish, delete and sort announcments.
+an announcement board to publish, delete and sort announcments.

 ## Getting started